 After checking in, it did take a few moments to find someone to help with my luggage.
-However, that was only because about 40+ groups were checking out at the same time I was arriving.
+However, that was only because about 40+ groups were checking out when I was arriving.
 The bell service guys were running to keep up with everyone.

-A few moments later, my luggage was on a cart, and I was directed to drive around to the back of the hotel to park.
+A few moments later, my luggage was on a cart.
+I was directed to drive around to the back of the hotel to park.
 The Hyatts parking lot ended up being a bit of a different setup than most hotels.

 Yes, it’s a vast property.
 We’re going to take a look at just how large it is via a bicycle tour, momentarily.

-The building is a mix of framed glass with stunning views toward the city in one direction and Walt Disney World in the other.
+The building is a mix of framed glass with stunning views of the city in one direction and Walt Disney World in the other.
 It has a total of eighteen stories.

 My room assignment was on the tenth floor, and I had a view of the city in the distance.

-Below we have a look at a standard guest room with a king-size bed.
+Below, we look at a standard guest room with a king-size bed.

-The mattresses at the Hyatt Regency properties are referred to as plush Hyatt Grand beds.
+The mattresses at the Hyatt Regency properties are plush Hyatt Grand beds.
 This bed provided one of the most comfortable nights of sleep I’d had in a while.
-I remember waking up feeling well-rested each morning.
+I woke up feeling well-rested each morning.

-Along the opposite wall, there was storage, a television, and a built-in desk.
+There was storage, a television, and a built-in desk along the opposite wall.

 The desk area provided adequate space to get a little work done.
 I might have written a few articles about the Disney princesses at Epcot from this very spot.